alien4cloud/alien4cloud.github.io/documentation/user_guide/cloud_management.md

 ---
 {% summary %}{% endsummary %}

-If you are not familiar with the concept of cloud in Alien 4 Cloud please go [here](#/documentation/concepts/clouds.html) first.
+{%info%}
+To understand the cloud concept, please refer to [this section](#/documentation/concepts/clouds.html).
+{%endinfo%}

 ## Requirement for cloud creation

 Alien 4 cloud is not responsible for actual deployment orchestration but rather interact with existing orchestration technologies.
 In order to define a cloud you must configure plugins that will be used to actually perform deployment(s) on the defined cloud.
 Orchestrator plugins are refered in alien as PaaS Provider plugins.

-In order to configure a cloud you must have installed a paas provider plugin first see [Plugin management](#/documentation/user_guide/plugin_management.html).
+In order to configure a cloud you must have installed a paas provider plugin first see [plugin management](#/documentation/user_guide/plugin_management.html).

 {%info%}
 <h5>Supported orchestrators</h5>